Winnie Harlow And Kim Kardashian Twin In Sheer Bodysuits In Racy New Photos

 One of the snaps showed the Sports Illustrated model and the KKW Beauty founder posing in matching black sheer bodysuits, which allowed them to put their incredible figures on full display.
 While Winnie’s bodysuit was full-length, Kim flaunted her toned legs by wearing a short one.
 They both sat down facing each other, with their legs intertwined and their faces resting together.

-The two ladies gave the camera a super sultry glance, and rocked sleek ponytails.
-The Keeping Up With The Kardashians star rested her left arm on her pal’s shoulder, and Winnie had her arms around Kim’s torso.
-They donned full-on glam, using products from their new line, which includes a “12-pan Eyeshadow Palette, a Highlighter Duo and 3 Glosses,” according to the caption.
+The two ladies gave the camera a super-sultry glance, and rocked sleek ponytails.
+The Keeping Up with the Kardashians star rested her left arm on her pal’s shoulder, and Winnie had her arms around Kim’s torso.
+They sported full-on glam, using products from their new line, which includes a “12-pan Eyeshadow Palette, a Highlighter Duo and 3 Glosses,” according to the caption.

 View this post on Instagram